 Advent marks the beginning of the church year and begins four weeks before Christmas.
-It is the season of expectant waiting and preparation for the celebration of the Jesus' birth.
+It is the season of expectation and preparation for the celebration of the Jesus' birth.

-Christmas Eve and Christmas Day worship celebrates the birth of Jesus.
+Christmas Eve worship celebrates the birth of Jesus.

 Lent is a season of forty days, not counting Sundays, which begins on Ash Wednesday and ends on Holy Saturday.
 It is a time of self-examination, reflection, repentance, fasting, and preparation for the coming of Easter.